-CMHAMPS - Revised November 2016

-- Predict the outcomes for each alternative.
-Does the alternative fit with individual/s values? - Question whether the alternative meets the Agency's policies, directives and regulations.

-Step 4: Act on Your Decision and Evaluate

-- Develop an action plan, evaluate the plan, and clearly present chosen option. - Self- Evaluate your decision, would you be comfortable if it were publicized and had your name on it? - Re-examine alternatives if the situation changes or new information comes to light - Document and communicate the plan timeline, where will it take place, why was this plan chosen?
-Rationale and how will it be carried out.

-Step 5: Solve the Problem and Scrutinize

-- Implement the action plan, steps to be taken - Consider who is involved, impacted and must be informed, what was decided, when will the plan be in effect

-Document and - Reflect on the results; consider what may have been done differently.
-Monitor, modify and make changes as necessary to prevent future ethical dilemmas
+Question whether the alternative meets the Agency's policies, directives and regulations.
+Act on Your Decision and Evaluate Develop an action plan, evaluate the plan, and clearly present chosen option.
+Self- Evaluate your decision, would you be comfortable if it were publicized and had your name Re-examine alternatives if the situation changes or new information comes to light Document and communicate the plan on it?
+Solve the Problem and Scrutinize Implement the action plan, steps to be taken Consider who is involved, impacted and must be informed, what was decided, when will the pla - timeline, where will it take place, why was this plan chosen? - Rationale and how will it be care Document and Reflect on the results; consider what may have been done differently.
+Monitor, modify and mannecessary to prevent future ethical dilemmas ike chang Develop an action plan, evaluate the plan, and clearly present chosen option.
+Self- Evaluate your decision, would you be comfortable if it were publicized and had your name Re-examine alternatives if the situation changes or new information comes to light Document and communicate the plan Solve the Problem and Scrutinize Implement the action plan, steps to be taken Consider who is involved, impacted and must be informed, what was decided, when will the platimeline, where will it take place, why was this plan chosen? - Rationale and how will it be car Document and Reflect on the results; consider what may have been done differently.
+Monitor, modify and materials.

-(Adapted from CMHA Oxford Ethical Decision-Making Tool/Worksheet)